zolyfarkas/service-schema/README.md

 ## Overview

-  * 1.10.0.0p - latest version, based on jackson 2.9+
+  * 1.10.0.1p - latest version, based on jackson 2.9+, aims to be api compatible with avro 1.10.
   * 1.8.1.50p - latest version, based on jackson 1.9

  This fork, contains numerous fixes, and features not implement (but reported) in the original project.
- THis fork focuses only on the java implementation.
+ This fork focuses only on the java implementation.
 For non-java part please see official fork or other forks.

 Join the discussion on Gitter: [![Gitter chat](https://badges.gitter.im/zolyfarkas/spf4j-avro.png)](https://gitter.im/spf4j-avro/Lobby)